 - Red Dawn (1984): The Wolverines are able to kill Russian Spetsnaz.
 The Spetsnaz are the best of the best in the Russian military.

 - Rambo IV: A missionary kills a soldier with a rock.

-- Gladiator: Invoked.
-Commodus stabs Maximus before the fight to ensure his victory (thus making it seem like the weaker fighter would win).
-However, Maximus is strong enough to kill Commodus before succumbing to his wound.
+- Gladiator: Commodus attempted to invoke this; he stabs Maximus before their fight to ensure his unlikely victory and thus make it seem like the weaker/less experienced fighter would win.
+However, Maximus holds out long enough to kill Commodus before succumbing to his wound.

 - A New Hope: With the Informed Ability of Stormtroopers, Luke is surprisingly able to take them down.
 Not as surprising in later films.

 - The Professional: Formidable badass Leon is killed when Stansfield cowardly shoots him in the back of the head.

 - Whiplash: Andrew loses his position as lead drummer to Connolly.
 A weaker drummer.
 Zig-zagged since it was Fletcher's tactic to push Andrew to the edge.

 - The Terminator: Sarah Connor is able to beat an unstoppable death machine without any real training.
 Somewhat downplayed in that by the time she faces off with the terminator alone, it has been seriously damaged (in fact it's been blown in half) by Kyle Reese, who is not only an experienced soldier but has faced off with terminators before.

 - Logan: Wolverine gets his ass kicked and eventually killed by X-24, his perfect clone.
 While X-24 is a perfect clone, he doesn't have the experience that Logan has.

 - Green Room: Pat and Amber are able to kill a few Neo-Nazis without any 'real' combat experience.
 Pat went paintballing and used his tactic of rushing his opponents for that against the neo-nazis.